Mirik Attractions & Sightseeing Tours

 Day Trips & Tours from Mirik

 Darjeeling is only 49kms from Mirik and along the way you will come across amazing places.
-You will drive along the Nepal border road freely ... a mountain road that divides Nepal from India.
-On one side Nepali citizens live and on the other side Indians.
-At a viewpoint named Simana you can get lovely views of the mountains and also see the trek route to Sandakphu.
-You will pass by the entrance of Nepal's Pashupati Market.
-You can do some shopping here if you want but not recommended ... all low quality and mostly Chinese make and even fake items.
-You must be careful.
+You will drive along the Nepal border road freely ... a mountain road that divides Nepal and India.
+Nepali citizens live on one side of the road and Indians on the other.

 Further up you can take a short detour of 2kms at Sukhiapokhri and visit a beautiful place called Jorpokhri

 with a lovely lake surrounded by pine trees with Kanchenjunga at the backdrop.